multilogue/symposium/README.md

     name: claude
     content: This is the response of the model.
 ```
-`name` field will be set to 'chatgpt', 'claude', 'coral', 'gemini' or 'palm'.<br>
+`name` field will be set to 'chatgpt', 'claude', 'xaigro', 'coral', 'gemini' or 'palm'.<br>

 ## Anthropic Messages
 There are two ways of interaction with Anthropic API, through the REST API and through the native Anthropic Python library with 'client'.
 If you don't want any dependencies (and uncertainty) but at the expense of repeating the queries yourself if the fail - use the `anthropic_rest` connector.
 If you want to install this dependency do `pip install symposium[anthropic_native]` and skip to the next section.